canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 {% include figure.html src="/embed/nier/YoRHaPlay3.webp" alt="A still from the 1.2 version of the YoRHa play.
 Rose points her gun at Margaret's head, while No. 2 and No.4 look on, and the Red Girls laugh in the background." %}

 Ultimately the mountain is destroyed by the fusion bombs implanted in each of the YoRHa, one of which explodes when No. 4 is killed inside the server room.
 One YoRHa, Attacker No. 2 (A2), survives the explosion, and one Resistance member, Anemone, escapes to a safe distance, intending suicide by enemy forces---but ends up surviving.
+(In the anime, Lily is the one who survives, and Rose orders her to not commit suicide.)
 Betrayed and traumatised, A2 breaks off contact with Command and sets out on a one woman extermination campaign against the Machine Lifeforms; N2 permits her to live out of curiosity..

 </details>